luke-clifton/shh/shh/README.md

     {-# LANGUAGE ExtendedDefaultRules #-}
     $(loadEnv SearchPath)

-You now have all your executables available as simple to read Haskell functions.
-This may render the namespace unwieldy.
-Executables may be loaded explicitly using instead `load ShellPath`, such as
+You now have all your executables available as simple to Haskell functions.
+If you don't want to load your entire environment you can load specific commands directly:

     load SearchPath ["echo", "grep", "cat", "ls"]

 If you want to check that all the dependencies still exist, you can use `missingExecutables :: IO [String]`, which will tell you if anything is missing.

+For use in a project, it makes sense to have a dedicated module for your project which does the template Haskell above.
+This will prevent recompilation of all the executables, and also allow you to easily namespace them to avoid collisions with normal Haskell functions.

 ### Usage in GHCi